-Our next six-week beginners’ course starts on Monday 8 May 2017, 7.30–9pm.
+Our next six-week beginners’ course starts on Monday 15 January 2018, 7.30–9pm.

 The course will introduce you to all the basics of aikido, including stretching, rolling, falling safely, basic throwing and pinning techniques and dojo etiquette.
 The six-week course should satisfy your curiosity and help you decide whether aikido is for you.

 The cost is €40 for six classes.
 (You can also train Thursdays 8.30–10pm, also tailored to new beginners.)

 For more information see our Starting Aikido page, e-mail firstname.lastname@example.org or contact 086 352 2142.